- 3 Best BP Monitors

 Your vitals, such as your temperature, heart rate, and blood pressure (BP), are important determinants of your health.
-Measuring your BP is especially important if you are on medications for hypertension or if you have an increased risk of heart diseases.
+Measuring your BP is especially important if you are on medications for hypertension or if you have an increased risk of heart disease.

 Although getting your blood pressure measured by a professional through a manual device (sphygmomanometer) is going to give you the most accurate results, going to the doctor’s office for daily readings isn’t always convenient or feasible.

 Based on user ratings across several platforms, here are the top three at-home blood pressure monitors for 2021 that are easy to use and give accurate readings when operated properly.

 3 best home blood pressure monitors

 - Validated by the American Heart Association for clinical accuracy

 - Good storage capacity (stores up to 200 readings)

 - Can store readings separately for 2 users (100 readings each)